Finding the Best Places to Retire Since 2006!

 Officially a census designated place, Ocean View is called the world's largest subdivision and spreads across nearly 20 square miles.
 Bordered by the water and by Kapapala Forest Preserve, it is rural, rustic and mostly off the grid.
 Tourists rarely venture here.
-Much of the landscape is composed of lava fields, giving the area a sometimes eerie quality when the mist rolls in.
-Homes sit on overgrown, somewhat bedraggled one acre parcels on either of the steep mountainside or on the flat mountaintop.
+Much of the landscape is composed of lava fields, giving the area a somewhat eerie quality when the mist rolls in.
+Homes sit on overgrown, often bedraggled one acre parcels on either the steep mountainside or on the flat mountaintop.
 Many homeowners use solar and wind power to generate electricity since this modern convenience has not yet reached all of Ocean View.
 The town has a well, and people without running water use it and rain catchment barrels to maintain their water supply.
-Homeowners pay $130 per year for road maintenance.
+Homeowners pay about $130 per year for road maintenance.
 There are no covenants, so housing runs the gamut.

 Amenities include two shopping centers, a handful of restaurants, a couple of bars, a post office, a laundry, some grocery stores and a gas station or two.
 Public black sand beaches are about 10 miles away in Punalu'u, but some property owners have private access to Pohue Bay, a nearby white sand beach.

 Percentage of Population Age 45 or Better: 47%

 Cost of Living: 20% above the national average

 Climate: Temperatures are in the 70s and 80s year round.
 The area receives approximately 20 inches of rain per year.